What's the Best Way to Minimise a Spot Overnight? We Asked a Dermatologist

 "Benzoyl peroxide helps by destroying any bacteria on the skin surface, reduces inflammation, and helps to open up pores through exfoliation."

 But how do we treat an inflamed papule?
 Dr. Chang recommends using salicylic acid or benzoyl peroxide.
 "Salicylic acid is oil-soluble, which means it can get right into pores and help loosen up the clogged pore.
 Benzoyl peroxide helps by destroying any bacteria on the skin surface, reduces inflammation, and helps to open up pores through exfoliation."
-However, benzoyl peroxide is only available on prescription in the UK, so can be more difficult to get hold of, particularly in a pimple crisis.
+Benzoyl peroxide can sometimes be difficult to get hold of in the UK, particularly in a pimple crisis, however, it is now available at stores like Superdrug on the shelves.
 A higher level of salicylic acid or benzoyl peroxide might seem like a good idea, but Dr. Chang advises you'd be doing yourself a disservice.
 "Start with a low percentage, especially when spot treating.
 The last thing you want to do is draw more attention to your spot by causing a rash on top of it!"

 When it comes to natural or botanical ingredients, she recommends to stay far away.
 "When you apply these ingredients to inflamed or broken skin, you have an increased risk of becoming sensitised to them, which means you'll develop an irritation or a rash when you are exposed to them again."